zluuba/brain-games/README.md

 ### Commands

 #### **"Parity Check"** game
-Is a number on the screen, you must enter "yes" if the number is even and "no" if it's not. <br />
+Given a number, you must enter "yes" if the number is even and "no" if it's not. <br />
 [Demonstration](https://github.com/zluuba/python-project-49#even-game)
 ```ch
 brain-even
 ```

 #### **"Calculator"** game
-Is given a mathematical expression, you need to calculate it and enter the result. <br />
+Given a mathematical expression, you need to calculate it and enter the result. <br />
 [Demonstration](https://github.com/zluuba/python-project-49#calculator-game-1)
 ```ch
 brain-calc